 I first played Kaori After Story for fun a bit before I published my ACE Academy review (i.e., I did not constantly stop to take screenshots).
 I recall that one play-through plus a few trying different choices took me somewhere in the neighborhood of two to two-and-one-half hours.
 As of the writing of this review, Visual Novel Database has a 2 hour and 50 minute estimate based on seven votes.
-It is quite a bit shorter than ACE Academy (about 20 hours to complete 100%) and a bit shorter than completing a single route in ACE Academy without skipping through previously-read text.
-If you play for 100% completion, your time may vary slightly depending on how well you place save markers.
+It is quite a bit shorter than ACE Academy (about 20 hours to complete 100%) and a shorter than completing a single route in ACE Academy without skipping through previously-read text.
+If you play for 100% completion, your time may vary slightly depending on how well you use save points.

 Kaori After Story, like its predecessor, contains a significant number of choices – the player will never go too long without being asked to choose something or other.
 The choices do have an effect on the course of events, but the overall structure is less complicated than ACE Academy.

 Choices in Kaori After Story will always affect the text that immediately follows.
 In some cases, choices may cause the player to view one scene instead of another scene.
 One of the key cases early in the game involves the player choosing what to buy Kaori for Christmas.
-There are quite a few options and the player’s choice affects what happens on Christmas morning.
+There are numerous few options and the player’s choice affects what happens on Christmas morning.

 Kaori After Story has two endings, but its endings are in some way a mirror image of how ACE Academy’s endings also work.
 ACE Academy ultimately always ends in the same way, but with the player having a different confidant.
 Kaori After Story always ends in the same place, but what happens in that place depends on a single important choice close to the end of the game.
 Lest one think that the choice is dramatic however, it is more a question of whether the player wants to make clear to Kaori how much he cares for her.

 Kaori After Story received a significant overhaul in its appearance from ACE Academy.
-The backgrounds are similar, but there’s one big difference –
+The backgrounds are similar, but there’s one big difference:

 We now have a 3D, animated Kaori.
 So long, Kaori’s former 2D sprite.
 Now you can see Kaori strike all of her tsundere poses in 3D.